Student Representation

 Description

-Led by the SU Sabbatical Officers, CARE Ambassadors support the CARE Project, a culture change initiative that works to eradicate sexual violence from the Goldsmiths community.
+CARE Ambassadors support the CARE Project, a culture change initiative that works to empower students to safely respond to any situations of abuse with a focus on sexual violence within the Goldsmiths community and beyond.

-CARE Ambassadors complete training (consisting of the Consent Matters online course and an Active Bystander Training workshop); serve on the CARE Steering Committee (offering student input to inform the strategy and priorities of the Project); and participate in at least 30 hours of volunteering on CARE initiatives (including event management, community building, and campaigns work).
+CARE Ambassadors complete training (consisting of an introduction to the CARE Project value and an Active Bystander Training workshop); support the development of the project by attending monthly Focus Groups or engaging in alternative feedback and engagement tools (offering student input to inform the strategy and priorities of the Project); propose and implement activities under the CARE Project; and participate in approximately 20 hours of volunteering on CARE initiatives per academic year (including event management, community building, outreach, and campaigns work).

 CARE Ambassadors learn how to implement culture-change projects collaboratively with a trauma-informed and survivor-centred approach.